 Sea Spaghetti With Pesto And Mackerel

-Despite repeated endorsements from chefs, food writers and nutritionalists over the last decade, seaweed has proven to be a hard sell to UK consumers.
+Despite repeated endorsements from chefs, food writers and nutritionists over the last decade, seaweed has proven to be a hard sell to UK consumers.
 We can kind of see why.
-Most people’s only interaction with it is limited to the smelly, rotten stuff at the high tide line and the conveyor belt at their local YO!
+Most people’s only interaction with it is limited to the smelly, rotten stuff at the high tide line or on the conveyor belt at their local YO!
 Sushi.

-All the seaweed varieties you find in this country (with the exception of one which you’d have to invest in diving gear to get close to) are edible, nutritious, plentiful and, of course, completely free.
+All the seaweed varieties you find in this country (except for one which you’d have to invest in diving gear to get close to) are edible, nutritious, plentiful and, of course, completely free.

-As for mackerel, well, this beautiful oily fish is not just sustainable, affordable and packed full of omega 3, its also utterly delicious.
+As for mackerel, well, this beautiful oily fish is not just sustainable, affordable and packed full of omega 3, it is also tastes amazing.
 No wonder it's the favourite fish of Michelin Star chefs like Nathan Outlaw.

-If your dinner guests are freaked out by the idea of eating seaweed, tell them that if they eat any processed foods or ice-cream there’s a strong probability they’ll already have eaten some this week.
-That will be thanks to the inclusion of the seaweed carragheen which is widely used as a thickener and stabiliser in lots of foods.
+If your dinner guests are freaked out by the idea of eating seaweed, tell them that if they eat any processed foods, there’s a strong probability they’ll already have eaten some this week.
+That will be thanks to the inclusion of the seaweed carragheen which is widely used as a thickener and stabiliser in lots of foods including ice-cream.

 Ingredients for two

-We’re not going to get into the nitty gritty of how to forage or prepare seaweed – there are plenty of instructions online – but if you’re starting with fresh sea spaghetti we’d recommend a thorough wash followed by a 10-15 minute soak in lemon juice which will not only add flavour but tenderise it too.
-Starting with dried seaweed?
-Simply rehydrate according to pack instructions.
+We’re not going to get into the nitty gritty of how to forage or prepare seaweed because there are plenty of instructions online.
+However, if you’re starting with fresh sea spaghetti we’d recommend a thorough wash followed by a 10-15 minute soak in lemon juice.
+This will will not only add flavour but tenderise it too.
+If you're starting with dried seaweed, then you'll need to simply rehydrate according to pack instructions.

 Lightly salt a pan of water, add the seaweed and set a timer for 12 minutes.